igorski/molecular-music-generator/README.md

     java -jar mmg.jar

-However be sure to supply command line arguments to the input JSON file, like so:
+However, be sure to supply command line arguments to the input JSON file, like so:

-    java -jar mmg.jar -i{path/to/input.json}

-And you can optionally specify the output file name (defaults to "output.mid"), like so:

-    java -jar mmg.jar -i{path/to/input.json} -o{path/to/generated/output.mid}
+    java -jar mmg.jar path/to/input.json

+The remaining configurations and compositional properties are defined within that JSON file.

 How to create the environment properties
 ----------------------------------------